 ❤️ Why this recipe works

 Grilling adds flavour and makes the potatoes crispy on the outside, but tender inside.
-They remind me of these Crispy Lemon Oven-Roasted Potatoes (that we LOVE) but these are smoky from the grill, too.
+They remind me of these Crispy Lemon Oven-Roasted Potatoes (that I LOVE) and these Air Fryer Roasted Potatoes with Chimichurri, but these are smoky from the grill, too.

 These potato shish kabobs take only a few minutes to get that crispy grilled texture and smoky flavour, because you cook them on the stove or in the microwave first before tossing them in the lemon-garlic marinade and threading on skewers.